 With Google Play, though, there is no specific keyword field.
 However, the app description is searchable, and you have a comfortable 4000 characters to work with.

 For the best App Store Optimization, you’ll want to put your most important keywords in your description five times.
-However, be careful not to overdo it – keyword stuffing will get your app penalized, leading to a drop in your ranking.
+However, be careful not to overdo it – keyword stuffing will get your app penalized (just like keyword stuffing on a website would get your site penalized by Google), leading to a drop in your ranking.
 There is a fine line between optimizing your app description, and stuffing it with keywords – the key is to make sure it reads well and makes sense for a person reading it, not just for the App Store algorithm!